Ify-Ogoo/PROJECT1/README.md

 ## Insights and Findings

-•	Test Preparedness Course: Those who completed a test preparedness course performed better than those who didn't (72.7 to 65.0 average scores).
+-    Test Preparedness Course: Those who completed a test preparedness course performed better than those who didn't (72.7 to 65.0 average scores).

-•	Total Average of the Students 67.7
+-    Total Average of the Students 67.7

-•	Total Average by Maths Score shows Male Students performed better than the Female Students 68 to 63 average scores.
+-    Total Average by Maths Score shows Male Students performed better than the Female Students 68 to 63 average scores.

-•	Parents' Level of Education: Students' average performances were equated to the level of their parents' educational level.
+-   Parents' Level of Education: Students' average performances were equated to the level of their parents' educational level.
--Master's Degree: 73.5
+-   Master's Degree: 73.5
 -Bachelor's Degree: 71.9
 -Associate Degree: 69.5
 -Some College Degree: 68.4